Associated Faculty, Jazz Guitar and Jazz Bass

 Columbus, Ohio native Kevin Turner is a professional musician and educator.
 He began playing the guitar at age 9 and began his professional career at age 16 as a member of the Hank Marr Trio.
 Turner has performed and recorded with many artists as both a guitarist and bassist.
-Over the years he has performed with a host of recording and/or performing artists that include Ray Charles, Kirk Whalum, Oleta Adams, Lalah Hathaway, Diane Schuur and Dr. John.
+Over the years he has performed with a host of recording artists that include Ray Charles, Kirk Whalum, Oleta Adams, Lalah Hathaway, Diane Schuur and Dr. John.

 During his high school years Turner attended Columbus’ Fort Hayes Career Center where he studied instrumental music.
 He holds a bachelor's degree in jazz studies from The Ohio State University and a master's degree in music education from the University of Illinois.
 Turner has taught on the university level at both Ohio State and the University of Illinois.
 Additionally, he has taught at Fort Hayes Metropolitan High School for the Performing Arts (Columbus) and in the Champaign (Illinois) Unit 4 School District.
 For 14 years in the CUSD Turner taught orchestra/strings (grades 4–12) as well as beginning guitar, and directed jazz bands.